Hello again, my tens of readers! Particularly those of you who aren't trying to guess my password or post spam. In other words, 'Hi, Mum!'

 So, we've just gotten through an astonishing twenty four weeks of Leonard Nimoy saying strange things.
 What have we learned?
 Well, one we've learned that I couldn't even come close to meeting the promise I made in my first post about not calling out the show's factual errors.
 I tried -- really I did -- but I just couldn't.

 Before I started writing this series, my favourite way to watch the show was just to sit back, take a drink, and let the glorious nonsense wash over me.
 Trying to write critical reviews of episodes just makes that impossible.
 Where once I would have just rolled my eyes or chuckled, now I have to say something.
 I won't say this makes the show any less fun, but it does change my relationship with it.
 I can't look at the show's nonsense like an indulgent adult listening to a child blather about nonsense, I have to be more like a stern teacher demanding that it do its research and tuck its shirt in.

 What's more, since I'm watching these at my computer, Google is just a few keystrokes away.
 This is a luxury the show's original viewership didn't have in the 1970s.
-I can see if a questionable statement is well supported or not.
+I can see if a questionable statement is well supported or not in a matter of seconds.
 Just as importantly, I can immediately check on what the actual qualifications are of people being held up as experts.
 In Search Of... seems to fudge both of those things.